netfilebox/netfilebox/README.md

 * View [My Projects](https://paulsrusso.github.io)

-This project automates the installation and configuration of [NGINX](https://www.nginx.com/), [MySQL](https://www.mysql.com/), and [Nextcloud](https://nextcloud.com/).
-It creates an isolated running system in a few simple steps.
+This project automates the installation and configuration of [NGINX](https://www.nginx.com/), [MySQL](https://www.mysql.com/), and [Nextcloud](https://nextcloud.com/) in an isolated environment.
+It creates a running system in a few simple steps.

 The setup script:
 * downloads, boots and updates a fresh [Centos VM](https://atlas.hashicorp.com/centos/boxes/7) in an isolated environment using [Vagrant](https://www.vagrantup.com/)